 The Best Things to Do in Corfu

-If you’re into the Italy-in-Greece vibe, this impressive house not far from the Old Town will give you that same feeling, like eating Italian gelato with Greek yogurt at the same time - plus it has every amenity you could possibly wish for.
-A large swimming pool, sauna and steam room, a massage and spa treatment room, a TV in every room and an outdoor sound system means that your vacation relaxation will occur very easily indeed
+If you’re into the Italy-in-Greece vibe, our home Spa Heracles, not far from the Old Town, will give you that same feeling, like eating Italian gelato with Greek yogurt at the same time (plus it has every amenity you could possibly wish for).
+A large swimming pool, sauna and steam room, a massage and spa treatment room, a TV in every room and an outdoor sound system means that your vacation relaxation will occur very easily indeed.

 Relax in Pontikonisi

-If it’s privacy you’re after, this impressively well-appointed house is very peacefully located while still being only ten minutes from the buzz of town life.
+If it’s privacy you’re after, our impressively well-appointed house Kerkyra Skies is very peacefully located while still being only ten minutes from the buzz of town life.
 You’ll have no neighbours and no-one to overlook you, so if you want to swim naked in the outdoor pool, feel free to live your truth.
-Tennis courts, a gym and a sleekly designed sense of indoor/outdoor living means you’ll struggle to get on the plane back home.
+Tennis courts, a gym, and a sleekly designed sense of indoor/outdoor living means you’ll struggle to get on the plane back home.